Monthly Archives: August 2016

 Fish Landed: 11

-Piney River – 08/02/2016
+Trout Creek – 08/02/2016

 Time: 10:30AM – 3:30PM

-Location: Downstream from Piney Crossing trailhead
+Location: Downstream from Trout Creek crossing

-Piney River 08/02/2016 Photo Album
+Trout Creek 08/02/2016 Photo Album

 In order to reduce the morning drive Jane and I reserved a campsite at Gore Creek Campground just east of Vail, CO for Monday evening.
 Our site, number 13, was very nice, as our tent was positioned along the upper reaches of Gore Creek.
 On Tuesday morning we consumed a light breakfast and efficiently packed up the camping gear and departed the campground by 8:15.
-An hour later we pulled into the crude parking lot at Piney Crossing, and after gathering all the essentials for a day of remote fishing, we were on the trail by 9:30.
-True to my plan we hiked for an hour, and this enabled us to reach a meadow section of Piney River.
+An hour later we pulled into the crude parking lot at Trout Creek Crossing, and after gathering all the essentials for a day of remote fishing, we were on the trail by 9:30.
+True to my plan we hiked for an hour, and this enabled us to reach a meadow section of Trout Creek.
 At this point Jane changed direction and returned to the parking lot, while I cut down a gradual hill and then followed the edge of some tall grass to the bottom section of the meadows.

 The Meadows Was Challenging